 April 10, 2017

 Back in July of 2016 Paal quit his part-time job to go all-in on creating the ultimate fashion watch and fixing the problems that he and his friends were experiencing with the fashion watches they had.
 For the first 4 months he worked on the design and finding the right factory with focus on fair trade and quality.
 That is why Paal traveled to Hong Kong and China to find one that had everything he was looking for and to build a personal relationship with the factory.

-After picking the best components that would fit our design, it took almost 5 months before the first prototypes of the watches arrived as some of the components had to be custom built in Switzerland for the watches.
-But on March 12th Paal launched BERG on Kickstarter and reached the goal of 150 000 kroner in just 38 minutes.
-In total BERG raised over 880 000 kroner ($110 000) on Kickstarter, which was a new Norwegian crowdfunding record for watches.
+After picking the best components that would fit our design, it took almost 5 months before the first watch prototypes arrived, as some of the components had to be custom built at our Ronda movement factory in Switzerland.
+But on March 12th we launched Berg on Kickstarter and reached the goal of 150 000 NOK in just 38 minutes.
+In total Berg raised over 880 000 NOK ($110 000) on Kickstarter, which was a new Norwegian crowdfunding record for watches.

-Paal wanted to create an elegant and minimalist timepiece, but with something that showed its Norwegian roots.
-That is why when a friend told him about salmon skin Paal got really excited.
-After his grandmother later that night told him that they used salmon leather to make shoes during WW2, Paal knew he had found the right material for the straps.Salmon leather is stronger than regular leather as it has cross fibers instead of straight fibers.
+We wanted to create an elegant and minimalist timepiece, but with something that showed our Norwegian roots.
+That is why we chose to use salmon leather, a material that had been used for centuries in Norway for leather products, such as shoes.Salmon leather is stronger than regular leather as it has cross fibers instead of straight fibers.
 It gave the watches the perfect look which reflected on our inspiration that is the raw and beautiful nature of Norway.
 The roughness of the salmon skin is like the raw nature of the mountains rising up from the fjords, while the simple and elegant beauty of the watch is the fjords.

 July 28, 2017